Joiry/HSL_Carp/deseq_extra.md

 ***

 ## PCA plots
-PCA - [Principle Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) - this is a method of reducing high dimensionality data by finding a rotation, or set of axes, that captures the greatest set of differences within the data.
+Last lesson, we briefly looked at PCA - [Principle Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) - this is a method of reducing high dimensionality data by finding a rotation, or set of axes, that captures the greatest set of differences within the data.

+When running Rstudio, we don't need to bracket our plot functions with any functions to write the image to a file:

 ~~~
-> rld <- rlog(dds, blind=FALSE)
-> plotPCA(rld, intgroup=c("pheno", "run"))
+> plotPCA(rld, intgroup=c("condition"))
+> plotPCA(vsd, intgroup=c("condition"))
 ~~~

 `rlog` - 'Regularized Log' transforms the data to Log2 scale